Medically reviewed by Drugs.com. Last updated on Jun 27, 2020.

 • Bradycardia: May slow heart rate primarily due to vagal reflex.
 Use caution when administered concurrently with negative chronotropes (eg, digoxin, beta blockers).
 Discontinue use if signs or symptoms of bradycardia occur.

 • Hypertension: May cause supine hypertension; discontinue use immediately if supine hypertension persists.
 Use with caution when administered concurrently with vasoconstrictors (eg, phenylephrine, ephedrine, dihydroergotamine, phenylpropanolamine, pseudoephedrine).
 Use is not recommended in patients with initial supine systolic pressure >180 mm Hg.
-Due to marked elevation of supine blood pressure (BP greater than 200 mm Hg systolic), use in patients whose lives are considerably impaired despite standard clinical care, including nonpharmacologic treatment (such as support stockings), fluid expansion, and lifestyle alterations.
+Due to marked elevation of supine blood pressure (BP >200 mm Hg systolic), use in patients whose lives are considerably impaired despite standard clinical care, including nonpharmacologic treatment (such as support stockings), fluid expansion, and lifestyle alterations.
 Supine and sitting blood pressure should be monitored.

 • Diabetes: Use with caution in patients with diabetes mellitus.